-To maintain the level of support provided by volunteers in the year to 30 June 2015 at least at the level of that in the previous year measured from the number of cruise visits and the ability to staff these trains with volunteers.
+To maintain the level of support provided by volunteers in the year to 30 June 2016 at least at the level of that in the previous year measured from the number of cruise visits and the ability to staff these trains with volunteers.

-Achieved.
-All cruise trains were successfully staffed with volunteers.
-Otago Excursion Train Trust kept records and recorded 9 415 manhours of voluntary work versus 9 370 in the previous year.
+Not achieved.
+All cruise trains were fully staffed with volunteers.
+Otago Excursion Train Trust keep records and recorded 7 198 man-hours of voluntary work versus 9 415 in the previous year with 64 cruise ship visits versus 65 in the previous year.